geersch/nestjs-getting-started/docs/05-authentication.md

   .build();
 ```

 Then go back to the `QuoteController` and apply the `@@ApiBearerAuth()` decorator to it.
-This way the Swagger UI knows that it must send along the bearer token the route handlers in this controller.
+This way the Swagger UI knows that it must include the bearer token for the route handlers in this controller.

 ```ts
 import { ApiBearerAuth,...} from '@nestjs/swagger';